Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/hair/introduction.rst

 Animating
 =========

 Hair can now be made dynamic using the cloth solver.
-This is covered in the :doc:`Hair Dynamics </physics/particles/hair/hair_dynamics>` page.
+This is covered in the :ref:`Hair Dynamics <hair-dynamics>` page.

 Rendering